Medically reviewed by Kristin Hall, FNP

 Written by Our Editorial Team

-The reality is that premature ejaculation (PE) is a common issue, and that it’s perfectly normal to feel self-conscious about how long you last in bed if you often reach orgasm early.
+Premature ejaculation (PE) is a common issue, and it’s perfectly normal to feel self-conscious about how long you last in bed if you often reach orgasm early.

-Most research into intravaginal ejaculatory latency (IELT), a term that refers to the total amount of time required to ejaculate after vaginal penetration, shows that men vary significantly when it comes to sexual stamina.
+As for the time-to-cum question, we can get more scientific with the answers.
+Most research into intravaginal ejaculatory latency (IELT) — a term that refers to the total amount of time required to ejaculate after vaginal penetration — shows that men vary significantly when it comes to sexual stamina.

 For example, one study published in the Journal of Sexual Medicine found that sex therapists in the United States and Canada described any total ejaculation time between three to 13 minutes as normal and not worthy of clinical concern.